Big Brother VIP (Albanian TV series): Cast

 Several presenters were rumored to be hosting the show once Top Channel announced the show.
 Arbana Osmani, who also has hosted the original version, was rumored to be the host of the show.
 The host of the eighth season of the original version Ledion Liço, was also rumored to be the host.
 Another host from Top Channel was rumored as the host of the show, Luana Vjollca.
 On 17 August 2021, Arbana Osmani announced on her Instagram account that she will be the presenter of the show.
+It was rumored that maybe Osmani will not be the presenter for the third season.
+Later, it was rumored that Bora Zemani, who hosts also on Top Channel the show Dancing with the Stars, will be hosting the third season of Big Brother VIP.
+It was also rumored that Ledion Liço will host the season.
+In November 2023, Osmani on her social network Instagram has posted a photo as she is seen in the premises of Top Channel getting ready, but it was not announced if she will host the third season.
+On 29 December 2023, Top Channel announced that the host of the third season will be Ledion Liço.
+On 17 November 2024, was announced that Ledion Liço would return for the fourth season, as host.

 Like in the original version, also in the celebrity version would have two Opinionists in the live shows.
 On 4 October 2021, it was announced that Arbër Hajdari and Balina Bodinaku would be the two Opinionists.
 Before the premiere of the second season, it was announced that Arbër Hajdari would be return as the opinionist.
 During the launch show, of the second season, it was announced that Zhaklin Lekatari would be the new opinionist.
+On 8 January 2023, Top Channel announced that Hajdari will be returning for his third season as an opinionist.
+It was also announced that the new opinionist will be Ori Nebijaj.
+On 6 December 2024, Top Channel announced that Big Brother 4 housemate Neda Balluku would be the new opinionist, with Hajdari returning for his fourth season as opinionist.